hw79chopin/CV/README.md

 - Jung, Hyunwoo and Jeonghye Choi "Halo or Cannibalization?
 New Mobile Game Adoption and its Impact on Incumbent Apps"
 - Jung, Hyunwoo and Jeonghye Choi "Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps"
 - Jung, Hyunwoo and Jeonghye Choi "WOM and Mobile Game"
+- "Disturbing Price with Excessive Bargaining Power" with three co-authors

 # <h1 align="center"> 🏆 Awards & Scholarships </h1>